AchiraSophathammarungsee/CustomEngine/README.md

 # Running
 Run Debug/Engine.exe for debug version

 Run Release/Engine.exe for release version

 Both of these are 32-bit

+*There are pre-compiled executables in case the project failed to build.

 # Scene navigation
 W/A/S/D to move around